awsdocs/amazon-kendra-developer-guide/doc_source/data-source-web-crawler.md

 # Using a web crawler data source<a name="data-source-web-crawler"></a>

-You can use the Amazon Kendra web crawler to crawl and index webpages\.
-For a walk\-through of how to use the web crawler in the console, see [Getting started with Amazon Kendra web crawler \(Console\)](https://docs.aws.amazon.com/kendra/latest/dg/getting-started-webcrawler.html)\.
+You can use Amazon Kendra *Web Crawler* to crawl and index webpages\.
+For a walk\-through of how to use the web crawler in the console, see [Getting started with Amazon Kendra Web Crawler \(console\)](https://docs.aws.amazon.com/kendra/latest/dg/getting-started-webcrawler.html)\.

 You can use the web crawler to crawl webpages and index them as your documents\.
 For the websites you want to crawl and index, you provide either the seed or starting point URLs or the sitemap URLs\.
 You can only crawl websites that use the secure communication protocol, Hypertext Transfer Protocol Secure \(HTTPS\)\.
 If you receive an error when crawling a website, it could be that the website is blocked from crawling\.